beacjournals/RSJ108/README.md

     <!--
 TASK 1
 =======================================================
-Replace the header contents:
-- replace logo with an image of your own (100px x 100px and containing transparency).
-- replace 'Firstname Lastname' with your name
-- replace 'Name of Site' with a new site name
--->

     <header>
       <img src="https://www.flickr.com/photos/203838183@N02/54935075591/in/dateposted-public/" width="100" align="right" height="100" alt="BC_monogram">
       <h1>Bea Campbell's Guide To Be A Clip Masking Pro</h1>